sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/1 - Be Kind and Rewind (AHiT)/Chapters/11 - The New Towel Boy/02 - Subcon Deez Nuts.md

 Snatcher blinked, and he was back in his own ethereal plane, blood blossoming from the gaping wounds he had just given Alex.

-Alex's body wavered uncertainly, then crashed to the ground, lifeless.
+Alex's body wavered uncertainly, then crumpled to the ground, lifeless.

 Snatcher lifted his hands up to his face, observed the dripping blood.